Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

-# Measurements of Photodetectors -- Operational Codes
+# Single-shot Measurement of Photodetectors -- Operational Codes
 This repository contains the sample pixel data and operational codes for the paper submission titled "Verifiable Single-Shot Measurement of Photon Detectors".

 ## Data Pre-processing and Sample Pixel Data